Yokomo: History

 In 1970, the company would become involved with another US RC car manufacturer, when they imported the RC-1, produced by Associated Electrics, into Japan.
 As a result, they became involved in the production side of the market, when they manufactured option parts for the car.
 This was the start of its partnership with Associated which continued to this day.

+In 1974, Yokobori introduce on sales at a Mitsuboshi store in Nihonbashi, the first radio-controlled specialty store incorporated in a department store.
+As a result, the business increased twofold and then with this opened another store at Ginza.Yokobori branched out into R/C car production in 1977 when the shop built a ready to run version of Cox's 049 Dune Buggy, which was sold as a kit.
+The car became a success and helped to introduced radio controlled cars into Japan.

-The company, who became Yokomo, a portmanteau of Yokobori Mokei, soon began producing its own competition RC cars in 1977 with the Mini Racer RC-12.
-The Porsche 917/30 that was bodyshell of the kit later formed the basis of the company's Can-Am car styled logo.
+The company, who rename Yokomo, a portmanteau of Yokobori Mokei; soon began producing its own competition RC cars in 1977 with the Mini Racer RC-12 and a year later the Mini Racer RC-12 Jr and the Mini Racer RC-12 Jr USA version all for less than 13,000 yen of that time, using bodies Porsche 917/30KL body, that was later formed the basis of the company's Can-Am car styled logo.

+In 1979 they offered the imported kit Team Associated RC12E as top model on inventory but with a difference that the all optional parts on the AE Kit, came as common on the Yokomo's version for only 20,000 yen.

 Its biggest break was in 1983, when it introduced the YZ-834B, the first of the long-running "Dog Fighter" series of 1:10 off-road buggies.